View on GitHub

 Runoff is conceptualized as being generated through the saturation excess (Dunne, 1975 CHECK) mechanism.
 The saturation excess mechanism is dependent on topography and its interaction with the water table.
 The model is distributed with an integrated (albeit conceptual) groundwater system.

-The basis of the model is that topography is paramount to the lateral movement of water yielding runoff.
-The model is deemed regional, in that it covers a large areal extent, yet is kept to a fine resolution to ensure that observed geomorphic flow patterns are represented in the model.
+The basis of the model is that topography is paramount to the lateral movement of water that yields runoff.
+The model is deemed regional in that it covers a large areal extent, yet is kept to a fine resolution to ensure that observed geomorphic flow patterns are represented in the model.

 The following are determined using a topographical analysis: